mo-abouelgoud/lean-node-task/README.md

 - Create new project using [SailsJs framework](https://sailsjs.com/)
 - Store data in [Firestore database](https://firebase.google.com/products/firestore) using [firebase admin SDK](https://www.npmjs.com/package/firebase-admin)
+- Cloud functions are used to listen to changes on data and make updates on other related data
 - Push/Fetch users data to/from [Algolia](https://www.algolia.com/) using [algoliasearch](https://www.npmjs.com/package/algoliasearch) library
 - Generate and verify tokens by [JTW](https://jwt.io/) using [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) library
 - Create postman collection to test your APIs